SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 THE FIRST POSSIBLE CLINICAL CONFIGURATION FOR MCI IMPLANT SURGERY WITHOUT THE NEED FOR A SINUS LIFT

-The oral surgery techniques allow the removal of the contraindications of the MCI implant placement protocol
+Oral surgery techniques make it possible to overcome the contraindications of the MCI implant placement protocol implants in the maxilla:

 • First clinical configuration in an MCI implant procedure: Vertical and horizontal bone resorption of the anterior AND posterior bone walls is not too significant.